mguntis/phpbb-newsletter/README.md

 # Index-Tree Newsletter module

-This is the repository for the development of the Advertisement Management extension, a Google Summer of Code project developed by Jakub Senko for phpBB.
+This is the repository for the development of the Index-Tree newsletter extension, project developed by Guntis Mosans for phpBB.

 The extension allows: